the parent structure

 The object originating the message.

-• This message is posted by elements when they complete a part, when intermediate set to %TRUE, or a complete step operation.
+This message is posted by elements when they accept or activate a new step

 The object originating the message.